A Recursive Algorithm for Mining Association Rules: Experimental Study

-Because they are not intended for this, Apriori and Eclat/LCM must be restarted for each added variables, unlike PrefRec which was defined and built around recursive logic.
-Therefore we only present the calculation times of PrefRec, the calculation times of Apriori and Eclat/LCM being too long to be represented.
+Because they are not intended for this, Eclat/LCM, Apriori and Fp-Growth must be restarted for each added variables, unlike PrefRec which was defined and built around recursive logic.
+Therefore we only present the calculation times of PrefRec, the calculation times of the others algorithms being too long to be represented.

-Table~\ref{table 11} (for the independent databases) and Table~\ref{table 12} (for the dependent databases) indicate the number of new frequent itemsets after adding variables.
-Figures~\ref{fig 2.1 simul} and~\ref{fig 2.2 simul} (for the independent databases) and Figure~\ref{fig 2.3 simul} (for the dependent databases) give the averaged running time as a function of minSup over 50 different simulations.\\
+Since the results are random, we conducted 50 simulations.
+The results presented are averages over the 50 simulations.
+Table~\ref{table 11} (for the independent datasets) and Table~\ref{table 12} (for the dependent datasets) indicate the number of new frequent itemsets after adding variables.
+Figures~\ref{fig 2.1 simul} and~\ref{fig 2.2 simul} (for the independent datasets) and Figure~\ref{fig 2.3 simul} (for the dependent datasets) give the running time as a function of minSup.\\

-Table~\ref{table 11} shows that, the more frequent the added variable is, the more the number of frequent itemsets increase.
-In the dependent case (Table~\ref{table 12}), since the variables have the same law, adding 10 variables gives 10 times more frequent itemsets than adding only one variable.
+Table~\ref{table 11} shows that the number of added frequent itemsets increases as the frequency of the added variable increases.
+In the AR case (Table~\ref{table 12}), the variables having the same distribution law, the addition of 10 variables produces a number of frequent itemsets 10 times greater than the addition of a single variable.

-Similarly, Figures~\ref{fig 2.1 simul},~\ref{fig 2.2 simul}, and~\ref{fig 2.3 simul} show that the execution time depends on the frequency of the added variable, and on the minSup value.
+Likewise, Figures~\ref{fig 2.1 simul},~\ref{fig 2.2 simul}, and~\ref{fig 2.3 simul} show that the execution time depends on the frequency of the added variable, and on the minSup value.
 It also seems that if the number of added variables is multiplied by 10, then the execution time is also multiplied by 10.
-Above all, these figures show that PrefRec is particularly efficient for updating the algorithm when a new variable (or more) is taken into account.
+Above all, these figures show that PrefRec is particularly effective for updating the algorithm when a new variable (or more) is taken into account.